 How do I personalise my Teams Meeting background?

-This was by far the most frequently asked question during training sessions I delivered in MS Teams training during NZ’s first lockdown.
-That and: ‘how do I set it so I can see more than 4 people’s video stream on my screen?’.
+This was by far the most frequently asked question during training sessions I delivered in MS Teams training during NZ’s first lockdown in 2020.
+That and: ‘how do I set it up so I can see more than 4 people’s video stream on my screen?’.

 Perhaps driven from the shock of working from home and the real need to hide the mess of your life from the keen eyes of colleagues and clients, your background also reflects who you are and is an opportunity to express yourself without saying a thing.